Minister of Foreign Affairs (Austria)

-This article lists the Ministers of Foreign Affairs of Austria, from 30 October 1918 up to today.
+This article lists the ministers of foreign affairs of Austria, from 30 October 1918 up to today.
 During the time of the Anschluss to Nazi Germany from 1938 to 1945, Austria had no government in its own right.
-The current Austrian Foreign Minister is Alexander Schallenberg, who took office on 6 December 2021.
+The current Austrian foreign minister is Beate Meinl-Reisinger, who took office on the 3rd of March 2025.

 List of officeholders (1918–present)

-Foreign Ministers of Austria during the Interwar period
+Foreign ministers of Austria during the Interwar period

-Austria annexed by Nazi Germany in 1938 (see Austria under National Socialism for details).
+Austria annexed by Nazi Germany in 1938 (see Austria within Nazi Germany for details).
 Independence restored in 1945.